 If there is any doubt about the safety of the equipment it will not be used.
-Any potential hazards will be reported to the Headteacher and Caretaker immediately.
+Any potential hazards will be reported to the Caretaker and Headteacher immediately.

 The Headteacher must be aware of, and approve the use of, any item being brought into schools by a member of staff, volunteer or a pupil.
-The Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations.
+The Headteacher must be aware of and approve the arrangements for temporary electrical extensions required for drama productions, Christmas decorations etc.